RexStrider/Bamazon/README.md

  * One last thing, you will need to set up a .env file.
 This is referenced in all of the scripts and will contain the password for MySQL.
 Without the file the scripts will not function as intended.

-    * To set up the file, create a file with the name '.env'
+    * To set up the file, create a file with the name '.env' within the main directory of the Bamazon application

-    * add the following text to the file
+    * Then add the following text to the file

     ```javascript
     SQL_PASS=your-pass-word-here